takeru0430/go-blog/README.md

 ### Summary

-This framework designed by MVC architecture and DDD architecture.
+This framework designed by MVC-"like" architecture and DDD-"like" architecture.

 Forgive me, I'm a beginner.:wink: